TusharSharmaIN/gsw-bash/README.md

-# Getting Started With Linux Commands
+# Getting Started With Bash Commands

 ## List of Commands
 -   [ls](#ls)